Sayan015/Hyperspectral-Socioeconomic-Mapping/Data/README.md

 - Directorate of Registration and Stamp Revenue, Finance Department, Government of West Bengal
   https://wbregistration.gov.in/MV/mv_aprt.aspx

 For this study, property guidance values were categorized into income-based socioeconomic classes for Bangalore and Kolkata.
+Additionally, Landsat 8 spectral signatures across all bands were extracted and integrated for each class.
+The repository also includes supplementary CSV files containing Landsat 8 spectral signatures along with guidance values, latitude–longitude coordinates, and class labels.

 These files are provided to support reproducibility of the workflow presented in the manuscript.